ChrFoed/php-project/README.md

 Steps to do:
 - Allow adding products by just enter an amazon product url
-- Frontend Polishing (more text and formattet timepoints in the corret timezones)
+- Frontend Polishing (more text and formattet timepoints in the correct timezones, pagination)
 - Allow update of some product properties like targetprice, description etc.
 - Support more then one vendor and remove testdata from others.
 - Add Email notification (but before add basic user system)